rymend/MSFTImagineArchive/Stream Analytics with Machine Learning (400)/4 - Visualize/readme.md

     _Entering admin credentials_

 After a short delay, Power BI will connect to the database and import a dataset using the query you provided.
-The next step is create a report using that dataset.
+The next step is to create a report using that dataset.

 <a name="Exercise2"></a>
 ## Exercise 2: Build a report in Power BI ##